Destiny (1921 film): Legacy

-"When I saw Destiny, I suddenly knew that I wanted to make movies.
-It wasn’t the three stories themselves that moved me so much, but the main episode – the arrival of the man in the black hat (whom I instantly recognised as Death) in the Flemish village – and the scene in the cemetery.
-Something about this film spoke to something deep in me; it clarified my life and my vision of the world."

 In Buñuel's Un Chien Andalou, two lovers are buried in the sand, in reference to the Frank's death in the film.

 Alfred Hitchcock once stated he was impressed with the film.

 Hollywood actor Douglas Fairbanks was reportedly so impressed with the film's special effects, the flying carpet scene in particular, he quickly secured the rights to the film, so they could be replicated for Raoul Walsh's 1924 film, The Thief of Baghdad.

 According to Robert Cashill of Cineaste, Bernhard Goetzke's performance as Death had an influence on Ingmar Bergman's The Seventh Seal (1957).